-Still, Morris’ question is not unreasonable.
+Still, Morris’s question is not unreasonable.
 Namely, how is it possible for soft tissue to survive for 68 million years?
 New research from an interdisciplinary team of scientists provides further response to this question by demonstrating how collagen’s structural features allow fragments to survive for eons.1

 A Durable Molecule

 As I’ve previously pointed out, it is not all that surprising that collagen (or at least fragments of it) could survive 68 million years in an environment devoid of water, oxygen, and microbes given its structure.
 Collagen’s basic structural unit is called a triple helix, consisting of three protein chains intertwining around each other.
-At certain points along the triple helix, the individual protein strands are chemically bound to each other to form crosslinks.
+At certain points along the triple helix, the individual protein strands are chemically bound to each other to form cross-links.

 Numerous collagen triple helices assemble in a staggered fashion to form a larger structure called a collagen fibril.
 Large numbers of collagen fibrils in turn assemble, with the aid of other proteins, into collagen fibers.

 The highly intertwined, cross-linked structure of collagen makes it reasonable that fragments of this molecule could survive for 68 million years.
 Even if the individual protein strands break down, the fiber would still remain largely intact because of all the association points.
 Once the protein strand breaks, the fragments are held in close proximity by the contact points.
-This forced closeness allows for broken strands to occasionally rejoin and reform the original protein.
-If the broken strands were not held juxtaposed to each other, the fragments would diffuse away from each other, thus, preventing the reversal of the degradation process.
+This forced closeness allows for broken strands to occasionally rejoin and re-form the original protein.
+If the broken strands were not held juxtaposed to each other, the fragments would diffuse away from each other, thus preventing the reversal of the degradation process.

 Finally, collagen’s association with the bone matrix provides added stability to the collagen proteins.
-Within the bone matrix, collagen fibers adsorb to the mineral component of bone.
+Within the bone matrix, collagen fibers absorb to the mineral component of bone.
 The contact with the surface protects the protein and keeps the pieces of collagen juxtaposed whenever the protein strands break.

 Collagen’s abundance further explains its presence in dinosaur fossils.
-Collagen fibers comprise one of the chief components of connective tissue, are embedded in the bone matrix, and help form blood vessels.
+Collagen fibers compose one of the chief components of connective tissue, are embedded in the bone matrix, and help form blood vessels.
 In fact, collagen makes up around 25 to 30 percent of all proteins found in animals.